snowplow/documentation/docs/understanding-tracking-design/managing-event-specifications/ui/index.md

 This section defines the locations and circumstances under which this event is triggered.

 To create your first trigger, simply select the "Add trigger" button.
-To edit an existing trigger, click on the corresponding item in the trigger list.
+You can edit or delete an existing trigger by clicking the dedicated buttons beside each entry in the triggers list.

 A modal will appear, allowing you to upload an image and provide additional context, such as the URL to the page on which this trigger applies.